SirPepe/ornament/Readme.md

 }
 ```

-The Target-producing factory can be used to access targets that depend on the
+The target-producing factory can be used to access targets that depend on the
 element instance, such as the element's shadow root.
 The factory function gets
 called each time an element initializes, with `this` set to the instance.